-As at the date of this AIF, Avicanna has 18 employees located in Canada and 3 independent contractors.
+As at the date of this AIF, Avicanna has 15 employees located in Canada and 5 independent contractors.
 Of this total, all independent contractors are located in Canada.

-In addition, as at the date of this AIF: (i) Avicanna LATAM has 36 employees and 4 independent contractors, all of which are located in Colombia; (ii) SMGH has 61 employees and 3 independent contractors, all of which are located in Colombia; (iii) SN has 8 employees and 2 independent contractor, all of which are located in Colombia and (iv) Avicanna UK has 1 employee which is located in Germany.
+In addition, as at the date of this AIF: (i) Avicanna LATAM has 16 employees and 2 independent contractors, all of which are located in Colombia; (ii) SMGH has 48 employees and 3 independent contractors, all of which are located in Colombia; and (iii) Avicanna USA Inc has 1 employee which is located in USA.